How to Score Free Kicks in FIFA 22: A Complete Guide

-So, if you’re planning on taking your chances with a knuckleball free kick from 20 yards out, that’s probably not a great idea.
+So, if you’re planning on taking your chances with a knuckleball in FIFA 22 from 20 yards out, that’s probably not a great idea.
 Likewise, it’s also not suitable for super long-range free kick opportunities.
 The perfect range for a knuckleball free kick is between 30 to 40 yards out.

 How to Score a Top Spin Free Kick in FIFA 22

 Top spin free kicks are amongst the easiest style of free kick to execute.
 Top spin free kicks are most suitable for free kicks that are between 20 to 30 yards away from the goal.
 They can be executed on both the left and the right sides of the net.
 Do note that the further to the side you go, the more difficult it will be for you to score a goal.